SamaneSharifiMonfared/Challange_RestAPI-serverless-apigateway-openapi-lambdafunction/README.md

-This code is basically a serverless architecture using Terraform making lambda functions in AWS and the trigger (APIGATEWAY) which is a openapi3 yaml definition.
+This code is basically a serverless code using Terraform making lambda functions in AWS and the trigger (APIGATEWAY) which has a openapi3 yaml definition.

 By SAMANE SH MONFARED